syncfusion-content/angular-docs/angular/ReportViewer/Report-Controller.md

 </tr>
 <tr>
 <td>System.Data.SqlClient</td>
-<td>This is an optional package for the report designer.
+<td>This is an optional package for the report viewer.
 It should be referred in project when renders the RDL report and which contains the SQL Server and SQL Azure datasource.
 Also, the package version should be higher of 4.1.0 . </td>
 </tr>
 </table>